 More severe injuries may be splinted with the knee straight and crutches used to take the stress off the hamstrings in walking.

 Further treatment progresses through active exercises to resisted exercises, stretching, eccentric strengthening exercises and sport-related training drills.
 This process is best performed under the supervision of an experienced physiotherapist.

 Over the long-term, it is important to maintain flexibility and the ratio of strength between the quadriceps and hamstring muscle groups.

 Surgery for Hamstring Injury

 Surgery may be needed to clear out large haematomas (bleeds) or to repair the muscle bellies if they have been torn.
-If the origin of the hamstring has been avulsed (pulled off) then surgery is routinely indicated to reattach it.
+If the origin of the hamstring has been avulsed (pulled off) at the base of the buttocks, then surgery may be required to reattach it.

 - Hamstring Injury.
 NHS Choices. http://www.nhs.uk/conditions/hamstring-injury/Pages/Introduction.aspx

 - Brukner P. Hamstring injuries: prevention and treatment – an update.
 British Journal of Sports Medicine 2014. http://bjsm.bmj.com/content/early/2015/06/23/bjsports-2014-094427.full